bug400/capasm/NCAS.md

 There is no ROV pseudo operation.
 The assembler tries to generate a conditional jump to a previous return statement.
-If no previous return statement exists within an address range of -128 bytes a call to the next return statement is generated.
-If no next return statement exists within an address range of +127 bytes an error is generated.
+If no previous return statement exists within an address range of -128 bytes, a call to the next return statement is generated.
+If no next return statement exists within an address range of +127 bytes, an error is generated.

 Example: